How to Manage Accounts Payable Effectively

 For companies looking to expand their offices or dealing with acquisitions, a streamlined AP process can make it easier to ensure that bills are paid on time, without straining resources.
 61% of companies surveyed who had implemented an AP automation solution noted that they could process more invoices with the same size team.

-Strained Relationships with Vendors
+Strained relationships with vendors

 All of the challenges described above combine to create a fourth challenge–strained vendor relationships.
 Manual processes that create errors and lead to payment delays cause frustration on the other end.